-- 2. mentoring a group of students in developing their personalized Learning Plans; - 3. providing support for students through support services; or - 4. promoting other methods of student engagement as approved by the superintendent. - (f) provide teacher support and evaluation aligned with the guidelines approved by the State Board-of Education; and - (g) minimize, as much as possible, supervision of non-teaching staff by the principal.
+- (b) create a school leadership team consisting of administrators and teachers (and students as appropriate) with compensation either in time or financial reimbursement or a combination of both for all teachers; - (c) create professional learning groups for all teachers that meet during school time at least two hours per month and are facilitated by trained teachers; - (d) engage in professional development coursework and professional learning opportunities to understand and advance equity across the supervisory union or supervisory districtsu/SD; - (e) coordinate the principal's or career technical education center CTE director's schedule, as applicable, to enable him/her them to engage in student learning, such as: - 1. teaching a course or hosting an advisory with students; - 2. mentoring a group of students in developing their presonalized Learning presonalized - 3. providing support for students through support services; or - 4. promoting other methods of student engagement as approved by the superintendent. - (f) provide teacher support and evaluation aligned with the guidelines approved by the State Board of Education; and - (g) minimize, as much as possible, supervision of non-teaching staff by the principal.